WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Nebraska/SS_ReservoirsObservationSites/ReadME.md

 #### Operation and Steps:
 - Read the input files and generate single output dataframe *outdf*.
-- Populate output dataframe with *WaDE2 Water Site Specific Reservoir and Gage Amounts* data columns.
+- Populate output dataframe with *WaDE2 Water Site Specific Reservoir and Observation Site Amounts* data columns.
 - Assign state agency data info to columns.
-See *NE_SiteSpecificReservoirGageSchema Mapping to WaDE.xlsx* for specific details.
+See *NE_SS_ReservoirsObservationSitesSchema Mapping to WaDE.xlsx* for specific details.
 Items of note are as follows...
     - Extract *MethodUUID*, *VariableSpecificUUID*, *OrganizationUUID*, *WaterSourceUUID*, & *SiteUUID* from respective input csv files.
 See code for specific implementation of extraction.
     - *Amount* = **Value** field.
     - *BeneficialUseCategory* =  "Unspecified".